dotnet/msbuild/documentation/Logging-behaviour.md

 There are various types of messages within MSBuild with different importances and purposes.
 There are some message types that are built-in within the engine, `errors`, `warnings`, and MSBuild engine information.
 The custom messages, that can come either from the engine or other sources, are selected and displayed based on the `importance` of the message.
 There can be high, normal, and low importance messages being displayed.
 More detail on which messages are displayed on individual loggers are on their respective sections.

-For more information on custom messages you can more ou Microsoft Learn page for the [MSBuild Message Task](https://learn.microsoft.com/visualstudio/msbuild/message-task)
+For more information on custom messages please reference the Microsoft Learn page for the MSBuild [Message](https://learn.microsoft.com/visualstudio/msbuild/message-task) Task.

 ### Terminal logger
 Terminal logger is a new feature which improves the console experience.